Overview

 Top charities meet all of the following three criteria:

-• Evidence-based: they have moderate or strong evidence underlying them
+• Evidence-based: They have moderate or strong evidence underlying them.

-• Investigated: we have conducted a medium or deep assessment of the organisation
+• Investigated: We have conducted a medium or deep assessment of the organisation.

 Which recommended charities should I donate to?